JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 Also, it may be helpful when the application works with databases from different vendors.
 In this case, your schema might have slightly different data types for each of them.

 Let’s say the application needs to support both PostgreSQL and MS SQL.
 And you want to store Unicode characters in your strings.
-PostgreSQL supports Unicode chars in VARCHAR, but MS SQL has a separate NVARCHAR data type for it.
+PostgreSQL supports Unicode chars in `VARCHAR`, but MS SQL has a separate `NVARCHAR` data type for it.

 JPA Buddy lets you specify type mappings for each DBMS, simply check the “Enabled” box on each desired DBMS and add the mappings.
 It is also possible to set mappings for JPA Converters and Hibernate Types: